14 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you have a pacemaker, defibrillator, or other implanted devices, you may not be eligible to participate.

-Is transcutaneous electrical stimulation safe for humans?
+What prior data suggests that transcutaneous electrical stimulation is safe for stroke recovery?

 This trial is for stroke survivors with upper limb weakness, who can follow the study procedures.
 Specific details about eligibility are not provided, but typically participants must be stable post-stroke and without other medical conditions that could interfere with the study.